Updated June 19, 2026. Originally published June 2026. Part of the EPR Pet PR & AI Visibility cluster.

 Three structural patterns in the modeled data.

 First, consolidation reinforces concentration.
-Mars Petcare's veterinary dominance compounds with its food brand presence (Royal Canin, Iams, Pedigree) to produce a multi-brand retrieval surface that smaller operators cannot match.
-The same dynamic applies in the broader pet industry coverage.
+Mars Petcare’s veterinary dominance compounds with its food brand presence (Royal Canin, Iams, Pedigree) to produce a multi-brand retrieval surface that smaller operators cannot match.
+The same dynamic applies across the broader pet industry coverage.

 Second, the fresh-food category is the structural growth story.
-The Farmer's Dog's citation trajectory has outpaced every other named brand in the index since 2022.
+The Farmer’s Dog’s citation trajectory has outpaced every other named brand in the index since 2022.
 Ollie, Nom Nom, and the smaller fresh-food operators are the candidates for the next-tier citation growth.
+The brand-authority framework for the premium tier is The Founder Test 2026.

 Third, the creator-economy layer produces citation lift for the brands that integrate it.
 BarkBox’s citation share would be lower without the integrated creator-content layer.
 The brands operating in the pet influencer economy with discipline produce measurably better retrieval.